bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Call expression
-A call expression is simular to a key value list expression.
+A call expression is similar to a key value list expression.

 ```
 CASE LPAREN: